flatironinstitute/sciware/20_Documentation/main.md

 - `mySD` has two standard definitions
     - divide by `size` is the maximum likelihood estimate
     - dividing by `size - 1` gives an unbiased estimate
+	- first requires size at least 1, second at least size 2 to avoid divide by zero
     - how do these affect the code and doc?
-    - return not-a-number because that follows the divide-by-zero floating-point arithmetic?
-    - throw an exception to help the user by failing early?

 # New Flatiron Wiki